In late 2023, we said, “Let’s be ready for Speedweek ’24”

 In the pits, we found a tooth broken off the primary sprocket.
 That’s new; the primary sprocket is hardened steel, and has never caused a problem before.
 But our best guess is that the loose tooth got lodged in the next sprocket valley and that popped the chain.
 We had no spare primary sprocket, and we had a bit of damage to the clutch pushrod, so our week was finished.

-Our score was 3/6: three times in Impound, but three failures to complete the backup run. 🙁
+Our score for the week was 3/6: three times in Impound, but three failures to complete the backup run. 🙁

 We were encouraged that we had multiple runs over 190mph, but still troubled by the chain, CV joints, and the boost control system.
 We found the boost knob at 26 clicks out from minimum, while our spec said it should be 10 clicks out: how…?.
 Our MAP sensor recordings showed good peaks in the lower gears, but when Pickle settled in for a long pull, the graph came down then looked like it was ‘fluttering’ in a narrow range.
 We surmised the fluttering was the action of the wastegate… but why the boost control system allows larger peaks earlier is a head-scratcher.